kolirt/laravel-translations/README.md

 Configure translations config on config/translations.php path.

 ## Usage
 You need use Kolirt\Translations\Traits\Translatable trait to you model and fill $translatable property.
+You can set the type of the column.
+The default type is a string.
 ```
 <?php